maxwellb/okaysql/docs/developer-guide/syntax-reference.rst

 A stream is an unbounded sequence of structured data (“facts”).
 For example, we could have a stream of financial transactions such as “Alice sent $100 to Bob, then Charlie sent $50 to Bob”.
 Facts in a stream are immutable, which means new facts can be inserted to a stream, but existing facts can never be updated or deleted.
-Streams can be created from a Kafka topic or derived from an existing stream.
+Streams can be created from an |ak-tm| topic or derived from an existing stream.
 A stream’s underlying data is durably stored (persisted) within a Kafka topic on the Kafka brokers.